rockbot/node-for-beginners/README.md

   * In your description, rank the link on difficulty, from a scale of 1 to 5 (where 1 is "What is JavaScript?" and 5 is "Go forth, young padawon, rely on your training and you will succeed!")
 3. Play nice - we're all about sharing and caring here.
 4. Share the link with your favorite newbies!

+## Disclaimer

+This list is completely and totally created by and for the public.
+I have not and will not personally guarantee the validity or reliability of any of the links.
+Your use of this list is at your risk, though chances are pretty good that any opportunity to learn is a good one :-) If you have any actual beef with certain listings, please let me know ([create an issue](https://github.com/rockbot/node-for-beginners/issues)), or reach out to the fine folks behind the link itself.

+Welcome to Node.js, and be sure to ask questions!!
+Have fun :-D